Jenn Wasner: Music career

 After college Wasner moved to the Hampden neighborhood of Baltimore.
 She and Stack formed a band with the name "Monarch", which was soon changed to Wye Oak after the state tree of Maryland.
 After the release of their highly regarded album Civilian in 2011, the group toured in the United States and Europe.
 Civilian was named the best album of 2011 by The A.V.
-Club, and was featured on television in the popular series The Walking Dead and in the film, Safety Not Guaranteed.
-She also appeared on Titus Andronicus's 2010 album, "The Monitor" lending her vocals to the track, "To Old Friends and New".
+Club and was featured on television in the popular series The Walking Dead and in the film Safety Not Guaranteed.
+She also appeared on Titus Andronicus's 2010 album The Monitor, lending her vocals to the track "To Old Friends and New".

-When Wasner returned to Maryland in 2012 after touring with Dirty Projectors, she began work on the solo project, "Flock of Dimes" which experimented with new synths and electronic beats.
-The next year, she worked with Jon Ehrens of the Baltimore-pop group, White Life, on a new project labeled Dungeonesse.
+After touring with Dirty Projectors, Wasner began work on her solo project Flock of Dimes, which experimented with electronic beats and synthesizers.
+She worked with Jon Ehrens of the Baltimore-pop group White Life on a new project, Dungeonesse, which released its eponymous album in 2016.
+Wasner moved from Baltimore to Durham, North Carolina and continues to reside there.

 Stack and Wasner reunited to create the fifth major album Shriek, released in April 2014.
+The band released its sixth studio album, The Louder I Call, the Faster It Runs, in 2018, and a compilation of singles, Every Day Like the Last, in 2023.

-In 2016, Wasner was featured in a new concert series taking place at the Baltimore–Washington International Airport, where she will perform at the baggage claim of the terminal.
+Wasner has released three albums, If You See Me, Say Yes in 2016, Head of Roses in 2021, and The Life You Save in 2025, under her solo project Flock of Dimes.
+North Carolina–based guitar maker Reverend released a Jenn Wasner signature guitar in 2016 to accompany the first Flock of Dimes album.
+Wasner has supported Sylvan Esso on tour as Flock of Dimes.
+In 2016, Wasner was featured in a concert series taking place at the Baltimore–Washington International Airport, where she performed at the baggage claim area of the terminal.

-In 2019, it was announced that Wasner would join Bon Iver, playing in the band for their autumn tour.
+In 2019, Wasner joined Bon Iver as a guitarist.
+The tour was delayed due to the COVID-19 pandemic but eventually resumed.
+She continues to perform with the band and is featured in track "Day One" on its 2025 album SABLE, fABLE.

+Wasner produced Madeline Kenney's 2023 sophomore album A New Reality Mind.